sleepychloe/ft_kalman/README.md

 ```
 <details>
 <summary><b><ins>see another way to calculate: define x̂ₖ as (kₖ, k̇ₖ, k̈ₖ)</ins></b></summary>
+The position, velocity, and acceleration of the vehicle are described by the linear state space.
 You can also define vector x̂ₖ as (kₖ(=position), k̇ₖ(=velocity), k̈ₖ(=acceleration)) (k = x, y, z).<br>

 ```